Frequently Asked Questions

 The Walt Disney World resort codes come from legitimate published sources such as Disney newspaper advertisements, faxes sent to travel agents by Disney, Disney websites, etc.

-Preferred hotel deals at Walt Disney World are a result of direct negotiations I’ve conducted with the hotels.
+Preferred hotel deals at Walt Disney World are a result of direct negotiations we’ve conducted with the hotels.

-Many of the merchandise deals on MouseSavers are exclusive offers I have negotiated with the merchant, and are not available anywhere else.
+Many of the merchandise deals on MouseSavers are exclusive offers we have negotiated with the merchant, and are not available anywhere else.

 Why don’t you offer information for Tokyo Disneyland, Disneyland Paris (Euro Disney) or Hong Kong Disneyland?

-Actually, I do have that information here on MouseSavers.com.
+Actually, we do have that information here on MouseSavers.com.
 You probably just overlooked the link titled “Other Disney Vacations.”
 Check it out!

 I have a disability or health issue and may need special accommodations.
 How can I get more information?